Health insurance in Florida

 Florida open enrollment period and dates

-Open enrollment for 2021 health plans will begin November 1, 2020 and continue through December 15, 2020.
+Open enrollment for 2021 health plans ran from November 1, 2020 through December 15, 2020.
 Outside of that window, Florida residents with qualifying events can enroll or make changes to their coverage.

 The open enrollment period applies both on-exchange and outside the exchange (ie, directly through the insurance companies).
 Open enrollment is a chance to newly enroll in coverage, and it’s an opportunity for existing enrollees to renew or change their coverage for 2021.
 Existing enrollees should make sure their financial information on file with the exchange is accurate, so that subsidy eligibility is calculated correctly.